Wilky2/KubernetesSubmissions/todo-app/todo-backend/README.md

-# Todo App Web Server
+# Todo Backend

-A web server for a todo app create with Spring Boot.
+Application that serves backend for the todo app.

 ---